« Previous Page

 much of the time.

-Over time, high blood sugar can cause serious
+High blood sugar can cause serious

 problems with the eyes, heart, blood vessels, nerves, and kidneys.
 High blood